Larmor precession in strongly correlated itinerant electron systems: Discussion

-\emph{Conclusions} We have studied the collective Larmor precession of correlated electron systems in the presence of a Zeeman field.
+We have studied the collective Larmor precession of correlated electron systems in the presence of a Zeeman field.
 A comparison of RPA and DMFT calculations shows that dynamical correlation effects are crucial in the moderate and strong correlation regime, for the dispersion and damping of the spin excitations as well as for the single-particle spectrum.
-The damping is due to a combination of Stoner damping (present but underestimated in RPA), finite electronic lifetimes and vertex corrections (both correlation effects beyond RPA).
+The damping is due to a combination of Stoner damping by electron-hole excitations (present but underestimated in RPA), finite electronic lifetimes and vertex corrections (both correlation effects beyond RPA).
 The DMFT susceptibility, however, can describe all of these effects, since it satisfies the Ward identities.
-The resulting Gilbert damping of slow modes is strongly momentum-dependent.
+The resulting damping of slow modes by electronic excitations is strongly momentum-dependent.

-Current state of the art calculations of the Gilbert damping in the spin dynamics are restricted to static mean-field approximations \cite{UppASDBook, Thonig18}.
+Current state of the art calculations of the damping of slow modes in the spin dynamics are restricted to static mean-field approximations \cite{UppASDBook, Thonig18}.
 For this level of theory the torque-torque correlator approach \cite{Kambersky:1976aa} is applicable for damping of spatially uniform spin excitations, i.e.\ at small momenta ($|\mathbf{q}| \approx 0$).
 However, in several canonical systems like Fe and Ni many-body correlations beyond static mean-field are important \cite{Lichtenstein01,hausoel2017local,Katanin22} and they drastically influence the Gilbert damping \cite{Thonig18}.
 To account for these effects, ad hoc quasi-particle lifetimes have been introduced in the calculation of the mean-field torque-torque correlator \cite{Kambersky:1976aa, PhysRevLett.99.027204, Thonig18}.
-Formally this is equivalent to a calculation using the random phase approximation where only the bubble susceptibility is independently modified to account for many-body effects on the single particle level.
+Formally this is equivalent to a calculation using the random phase approximation where only the bubble susceptibility is independently modified to account for many-body effects on the single-particle level.
 However, this completely neglects vertex corrections on the two-particle level, which are a priori just as important, and breaks the Ward identities.
 It also does not take into account the splitting of the minority electron spectral function.
-These facts severely restricts quantitative calculations of the Gilbert damping in the torque-torque formalism.
+These facts hinder quantitative calculations of the contribution of electronic processes to the Gilbert damping when electronic correlations are important.